will-y/crystal-tools/README.md

   ]
 }
 ```
-More information on tags and databacks can be found [here](https://minecraft.fandom.com/wiki/Tag).
+More information on tags and datapacks can be found [here](https://minecraft.fandom.com/wiki/Tag).